jsots/Super-API/README.md

-# character API
+# character/Supers API

-*This is a RESTful API that provides data on characters, using Node.js, Express.js, and MongoDB*
+*This is a RESTful API that provides data on Superheroes or Supers as we refer to them, using Node.js, Express.js, and MongoDB*

 ## Setup:
 * Install Node.js and MongoDB.